Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

-Recently, there has been some interest in \textit{reciprocity formul{\ae}}.
-These are spectral identities between sums of $L$-functions.
-One can point out at least two good reasons for this interest.
-The first one is a purely aesthetic one.
-The formul{\ae} are often hard to visualize and they connect families of $L$-functions which apparently seem to be not connected.
-The second one is one of the most important reason from the viewpoint of analytic theory of $L$-functions.
-The reciprocity formul{\ae} allow one to understand averages of $L$-functions without (or only mildly) dealing with the geometric side of a trace formula.
-Instead the formul{\ae} arrange it so that complexity of the families of $L$-functions drops from one side to the other side of the reciprocity formula.
-This helps, for instance, estimate the $L$-functions with high complexity by the means of other family with lower complexity.
+One of the main inputs going into the proof of simultaneous non-vanishing is a \emph{reciprocity formula}.
+A reciprocity formula, in our context, describes an identity between moments of $L$-values attached to two apparently different families of automorphic representations.
+The reciprocity formul{\ae}, apart from being aesthetically pleasing, often allow one to understand averages of $L$-values without (or only mildly) dealing with the geometric side of a trace formula.
+Instead, the formul{\ae} arrange it so that the complexity of the families of $L$-functions drops from one side to the other, much akin to what happens in the Poisson and Voronoi summation formul{\ae}.

-Even though it is foreseeable that not all problems involving $L$-functions can be dealt with this technique, it is still exciting to find out how further one can push its boundaries.
-There is in particular eagerness for results in high-rank groups where the geometric side can often be very cumbersome.

-To demonstrate the complications of studying the geometric side of a trace formula in high-rank groups, it suffices to look at the Kuznetsov trace formula.
-While in $\GL(2)$, there's a good deal of literature dedicated to the sums of Kloosterman sums and many applications there of, for $\GL(3)$ the study of these objects is no easy matter, as can be perceived, for example, from the works of Blomer and Buttcane, \emph{e.g.} \cite{BlBu2019global}.
+To demonstrate the complications of studying the geometric side of a trace formula in high-rank groups, it suffices to look at the Kuznetsov trace formula: while in $\GL(2)$, there is a good amount of literature dedicated to sums of Kloosterman sums and many applications thereof, for $\GL(3)$ the study of these objects is no easy matter, as can be perceived, for example, from the works of Blomer and Buttcane, \emph{e.g.} \cite{BlBu2019global}.
 Some applications can be seen in \cite{Blomer2013app,BBM2017app,BlBu2020sub}.
-For larger $n$ we refer to \cite{GSW2021orthogonality, Blomer1906.07459} as examples of application of Kuznetsov formula where geometric sides needed careful analysis.
+For larger $n$ we refer to \cite{Blomer1906.07459, GSW2021orthogonality} as examples of application of Kuznetsov formula where the geometric side needed careful analysis.

+One of our main results, Theorem \ref{reciprocity}, describes a higher-rank reciprocity formula which proves a relation between moments of Rankin--Selberg $L$-values for $\GL(2n)\times\GL(n)$ over two different families of representations.